Mikewhodat/GhostTube/README.md

 ### Contributors
 - Mike Jones- Initial development and maintenance

+But I would love to have more contributors.

 ## 📞 Support

 - **GitHub Issues**: [Report bugs or request features](https://github.com/Mikewhodat/ghosttube/issues)